Health Economics and Promotion alumna Rabiah Al Adawiyah aims to help the resource-limited Asia Pacific

 Name: Rabiah Al Adawiyah

-Degree: Master's in Public Health - Health Economics & Health Promotion, 2017
+Degree: Master's in Public Health - Health Economics & Health Promotion

-One of my senior colleagues was continuing his education at KI, and highly recommends KI as a reputable medical institution.
+One of my senior colleagues was continuing his education at KI, and highly recommended KI as a reputable medical institution.
 I will sum up my experience as "beyond all expectations".
-I have a great experience at KI, with dedicated teachers and a supportive environment.
-Moreover, Sweden mesmerized me as an international student with the value and its dedication to sustainable development goals and working for the global good.
+I had a great experience at KI, with dedicated teachers and a supportive environment.
+Moreover, Sweden mesmerized me as an international student.

-Yes!
-I always want to continue my PhD since the first day I came to Sweden, and my desire just increased during my time at KI.
-Currently I am a Ph.D. student at the Kirby Institute, a leading research institution on infectious and sexual transmitted disease, based in University New South Wales, Sydney, Australia.
-I am working on the project related to elimination of mother-to-child transmission of HIV/Syphilis in Indonesia.
+I always wanted to continue my PhD since the first day I came to Sweden, and my desire just increased during my time at KI.
+I did my Ph.D. at the Kirby Institute, a leading research institution on infectious and sexual transmitted disease, based in University New South Wales, Sydney, Australia.
+I worked on the project related to elimination of mother-to-child transmission of HIV/Syphilis in Indonesia.

 Indonesia is my home country, and Australia is one of the closest countries geographically with a tight collaboration on research with Indonesia.
 By chance, I received an email containing information about the Scientia Scholarship Scheme at UNSW.
-Among several projects in global health, there was one project that highly attractive to me, since it will be performed in Indonesia.
-I also believe that Australia will be a suitable country if I want to gear my training and expertise on research related to health systems in the Asia Pacific region.
+Among several projects in global health, there was one project that was highly attractive to me, since it was performed in Indonesia.
+I also believed that Australia would be a suitable country if I wanted to gear my training and expertise on research related to health systems in the Asia Pacific region.

 There are several options that crossed my mind after I am finished, but definitely my ultimate aim is to become an expert in health economics in the resources-limited settings at Asia Pacific.
 I would love to continue working in research and the academic environment, especially in think-tank and/or research institutions.